comms365/delayed_job/README.md

 cancel the rake task with `CTRL-C`.

 If you want to just run all available jobs and exit you can use `rake jobs:workoff`

+If EXCLUDE_SPECIFIED_QUEUES set to YES, then queues defined by QUEUE, QUEUES will be skipped instead.
+See option --exclude-specified-queues description for special case of queue "*"

 Work off queues by setting the `QUEUE` or `QUEUES` environment variable.